gopheracademy/gopheracademy-web/content/advent-2015/geographical-data-manipulation-using-go.md

 package.
 It requires to have the GDAL shared library available at runtime.

-Otherway you may you pure Go libraries which are available for some common formats:
+Otherwise you may use pure Go libraries which are available for some common formats:

 - Shapefile: https://github.com/jonas-p/go-shp and its forks